-The evidence that emerged in relation to committees indicated that there could be strong benefits of continuing to provide for the virtual participation of witnesses in certain circumstances and of ensuring that the public had the means to engage with committees.
-Notably, committees had found that they could secure a more diverse range of witnesses from all parts of Scotland, as well as witnesses from further afield including international locations.
-In addition, it was recognised that some witnesses felt more comfortable participating virtually as it was less intimidating than appearing in front of a committee in the Parliament.
+The evidence that emerged in relation to Committees indicated that there could be strong benefits of continuing to provide for the virtual participation of witnesses in certain circumstances and of ensuring that the public had the means to engage with Committees.
+Notably, Committees found that they could secure a more diverse range of witnesses from all parts of Scotland, as well as witnesses from further afield including international locations.
+In addition, it was considered that some witnesses felt more comfortable participating virtually as it was less intimidating than appearing in front of a Committee in the Parliament.